Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Experiments

-In this section, we compare our models with other approaches using the random and WI splits of our word-based dataset.
+In this section, we compare our models with other approaches using the WI splits of our word-based dataset and the right-handed subset of the OnHW dataset.
+For reference, we also include the published results for CNN+BiLSTM on the OnHW-words500 dataset \cite{ohwr_stabilo_2}.

-As shown in Table~\ref{tab:evaluation_ours_word}, in comparison with other IMU-based HWR approaches, the small version of our model outperforms all others in both CER and WER on the random split (11.47\% and 42.64\%) and the WI split (15.29\% and 50.70\%), while maintaining the lowest computational cost.
-The second-best approach, CLDNN, performs 35.3\% and 25.8\% worse in CER and WER on the random split, and 24.6\% and 18.7\% worse on the WI split, compared to the small version of our model.
-Moreover, its number of parameters and computational cost are 43.4\% and 268\% higher, respectively.
+As shown in Table 1, the small version of our model outperforms other IMU-based HWR approaches in both CER and WER on our dataset (15.29\% and 50.70\%) and the OnHW dataset (10.55\% and 24.94\%), while maintaining the lowest computational cost.
+The second-best approach, CLDNN, performs 24.6\% and 18.7\% worse on our dataset, and 48.1\% and 47.2\% worse on the OnHW dataset, respectively.
+Furthermore, CLDNN has 43.4\% more parameters and 268\% higher computational cost.
+When comparing the CER and WER of CNN+BiLSTM from the original paper with those from our re-implementation, our training pipeline and data augmentation strategies clearly lead to significant performance improvements, reducing CER and WER by 36.5\% and 28.7\%, respectively.

-Campared to other mainstream models, the base version of our model still achieves the lowest CER and WER on the random split (6.88\% and 26.06\%) and the WI split (9.44\% and 32.17\%).
-ResNet achieves the second lowest error rates, 7.51\% CER and 28.58\% WER on the random split and 10.89\% CER and 36.71\% WER on the WI split.
-Unlike backbones that prefer local attention like Swin Transformer V2 and CNNs, backbones focusing on global information like Vision Transformer and MLP-Mixer performs the worst across all metrics.
+Compared to other competitors, the base version of our model achieves the lowest CER and WER on our dataset (9.44\% and 32.17\%) and the OnHW dataset (7.37\% and 15.12\%).
+Notably, unlike backbones designed for local attention, such as CNNs and SwinV2, backbones that focus on global information, like ViT and MLP-Mixer, perform poorly across all metrics.
+This reveals that IMU-based HWR prioritizes local information over global information.

-Additionally, we investigate the errors made by the base version of our model on the WI split of our word-based dataset.
+Additionally, we investigate the errors made by our base-version model on our word-based dataset.
 As shown in Appendix~\ref{app:substitution_error_matrix}, substitution is the primary error type.
-Most of these substitution errors result from confusion between uppercase and lowercase letters with similar patterns, such as "c" and "w".
-However, there are also instances of confusion between different letters with similar shapes, such as "q" and "g".
+Most substitution errors result from confusion between uppercase and lowercase letters with similar patterns, such as "c"/"C" and "w"/"W".
+Similarly, there are also instances of confusion between different letters with similar shapes, such as "q" and "g".